carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/markdown-contents.md

 </div>
 ```

 > 💡 Make sure loading the Sass code for the corresponding CSS class for the "copy" content.
-For example, one for `bx--content-item__copy` class is defined in `@carbon/ibmdotcom-styles/scss/internal/content-item/content-item`.
+For example, one for `cds--content-item__copy` class is defined in `@carbon/ibmdotcom-styles/scss/internal/content-item/content-item`.

 > 💡 Check our
 > [CodeSandbox](https://githubbox.com/carbon-design-system/carbon-for-ibm-dotcom/tree/main/packages/web-components/examples/codesandbox/usage/markdown-handlebars)